sjothen/shellpress/README.md

       Options:
         -f, [--force]  # Force delete theme without confirmation

+      Description:
+        Deletes a theme.
+[NAME] is the name of the theme directory in wp-content/themes/.

 Command: theme switch

     $ shellpress theme switch NAME    # switches from the current theme to new theme

+      Description:
+        Switches (activates) to [NAME] theme.
+[NAME] is the theme directory name in wp-content/themes/.
+Child themes are also supported.

 Command: theme download

     $ shellpress theme download URL   # downloads theme from URL

+      Description:
+        Downloads a theme from the URL provided.
+URL needs be a ZIP file that contains 1 directory.
+ZIP will be expanded and deleted.
+The theme will be moved to wp-content/themes/.
+        j
 ### Users

 Command: user add